The Prayer of Java

 A God who can craft a universe of unspeakable vastness and beauty with but a word, who designs galaxies and gamma particles, black holes and hummingbirds, is not stressed out by its administration.
 We have no grasp of the infinite — after endless accomplishments, there are endless more yet to come: there is no exhausting the infinite.
 There is only one limit on His limitlessness: the limits I place by believing He can’t, or won’t, or is too busy, or not interested.

 So what then of prayer?
-Is it the missing nucleotide in the DNA of evolution, as Gerard postulates?
+Is it the missing nucleotide in the DNA of evolution, as my friend postulates?
 A cosmic post-it note?
 Perhaps, although I prefer to think of it rather differently — it is, to my mind, the coffee house of another, non-dimensional world, the spiritual world.
 A world not bounded by time or space, limits or liabilities.
 It is friends — not equals, mind you, but close, trusted friends — sitting together over too-strong brew, sharing odd thoughts, mulling questions, venting frustrations, angry, remorseful, laughing, weeping — melding hearts, two into one.

 It is in many ways an odd but satisfying conversation: I speak, He listens — yet somehow I know what He is thinking, and He most surely knows my thoughts.
 It is decidedly non-linear.
 The questions I ask, the problems I present, are answered — always.
 But not in words, almost never at the time I speak or ask.
 But I know they have been answered — although the fruition, the language, the form of the answer may be hours, months, years away.
 It may arrive as circumstances, or in a conversation with a complete stranger in another time and place, or in an entirely unexpected — even unwanted — change of heart or inner peace about some deeply troubling or puzzling dilemma.
 Yet I know it is God’s answer — the answer He gave me back at that table, shootin’ the breeze and guzzling joe.
 It is a conversation freed from time and space — bizarre, but strangely more real than that which we unwisely and hastily call “reality.”